apple patient

 watchOS 10

 watchOS 10 for the Apple Watch will also be unveiled at WWDC 2023.
-It is a major update with a redesigned user interface.
-According to Bloomberg, watchOS 10 will introduce "notable changes to the user interface" and put an emphasis on widgets.
-Widgets are expected to become a central part of the Apple Watch software and can be stacked and scrolled through similarly to the iPhone and iPad. watchOS 10 is also expected to integrate features from iOS 17, such as tracking moods and emotions.
+It's a major update with a redesigned user interface.
+According to Bloomberg, watchOS 10 will introduce "notable changes to the user interface" and place a strong emphasis on widgets.
+Widgets are expected to become a central part of the Apple Watch software and will be stackable and scrollable, similar to the iPhone and iPad. watchOS 10 is also expected to integrate features from iOS 17, such as mood and emotion tracking.

 tvOS 17 for Apple TV and HomePod